dantmnf/MHC2/README.md

 No NDA violated here.

+Should you have any further information, feel free to create issues or pull requests.

 # MHC2 Tag in ICC Profile

 The MHC2 tag contains minimum and maximum luminance values for the display, a color transform matrix, and 3 regamma LUTs for each channel.